ligato/docs/docs/tutorials/02_plugin-deps.md

 ---

-One of the most commonly used dependencies in your plugins will be `PluginDeps` defined in the [cn-infra/infra](https://github.com/ligato/cn-infra/blob/master/infra/infra.go) package.
+One of the most commonly used dependencies in your plugins is
+`PluginDeps` defined in the [cn-infra/infra](https://github.com/ligato/cn-infra/blob/master/infra/infra.go) package.

 `PluginDeps` is a struct that aggregates three plugin essentials: